squarepupil/website-pages/src/pages/comparisons.md

-OK, so you’re sort of like…
+OK, so you’re sort of like ...
 ---

 By Romey Pittman, Fairhaven parent, co-founder and former staff member.